by Bill Schneider (bschneid@arsdigita.com)

 rule for rendering an individual list item into a separate template rule and

-invoke it with Another potential disadvatange of XSLT is performance.
+Another potential disadvatange of XSLT is performance.
 Because an XML

 document is a more elaborate data structure than a simple name-value mapping,